lindsaygelle/AWSAnimalCrossing/README.md

 # AWSAnimalCrossing
 ![AWSAnimalCrossing](https://repository-images.githubusercontent.com/611549380/3e4600b2-a928-40d1-ba1d-4284c6d66196)

-AWSAnimalCrossing is a Terraform-based project that provides a REST API to access Animal Crossing: New Horizons data.
-It leverages various AWS services, including [API Gateway](https://aws.amazon.com/api-gateway/), [Cognito](https://aws.amazon.com/cognito/), [DynamoDB](https://aws.amazon.com/dynamodb/), [S3](https://aws.amazon.com/s3/), [Step Functions](https://aws.amazon.com/step-functions/), and [Lambda functions](https://aws.amazon.com/lambda/), to store and retrieve game [data](./data/raw/).
+AWSAnimalCrossing is a project that utilizes [Amazon Web Services](https://aws.amazon.com/) and [Terraform](https://www.terraform.io/) to offer access to [Animal Crossing: New Horizons](https://animal-crossing.com/new-horizons/) game [data](./data/raw).
+It effectively combines various Amazon services, such as [API Gateway](https://aws.amazon.com/api-gateway/), [Cognito](https://aws.amazon.com/cognito/), [DynamoDB](https://aws.amazon.com/dynamodb/), [Simple Storage Service (S3)](https://aws.amazon.com/s3/), [Step Functions](https://aws.amazon.com/step-functions/), and [Lambda functions](https://aws.amazon.com/lambda/), to facilitate the storage and retrieval of data.
+The integration of Terraform allows for the seamless creation of these AWS resources to support the project.

 # Introduction
 [Animal Crossing: New Horizons](https://animal-crossing.com/new-horizons/) is a popular life simulation game where players can build and customize their own virtual island, interact with anthropomorphic animal characters, and engage in various activities.
-AWSAnimalCrossing expands the game experience by providing a REST API that allows users to access and manage game data using AWS services.
+AWSAnimalCrossing expands the experience by providing resources that allows users to access and manage related game data using AWS services.

+# Purpose
-This repository serves as a starting point for developers who want to explore the integration of AWS services with Animal Crossing: New Horizons data.
+This repository serves as a starting point for developers who want to explore the integration of AWS services with Animal Crossing: New Horizons.
 By leveraging Terraform, the project provides infrastructure-as-code for deploying and managing the necessary AWS resources needed to store and access the prepared data.

 # Features
+- Infrastructure as Code (IAC): The project is built on Terraform, enabling a smooth and automated creation of all the necessary resources required for its development.
-- REST API: A RESTful API built with API Gateway, allowing users to access and interact with Animal Crossing: New Horizons data programmatically.
+- REST API: To facilitate programmatic access and interaction with Animal Crossing: New Horizons data, the project incorporates API Gateway.
-- Data storage: Data is stored and accessed in DynamoDB, providing a scalable and reliable database solution with low latency.
+- Data storage: The project leverages the robust DynamoDB as a scalable and dependable database solution, boasting low cost and latency.
-- File storage: Raw data, images, and sound files, are stored in Amazon S3, facilitating easy access and caching within the API.
+- Raw storage: For static content, including images, songs, and raw data, the project relies on S3, which acts as a reliable landing destination.
-- State machine: AWS Step Functions is utilized to orchestrate and automate workflows, enabling seamless data processing and synchronization across API Gateway to DynamoDB.
+- State machine: The project uses Step Functions to efficiently orchestrate and automate workflows, ensuring seamless data processing and synchronization across API Gateway and DynamoDB.
-- Lambda functions: AWS Lambda functions are employed to handle API requests, perform API logic, and interact with other AWS services.
+- Lambda functions: Lambda functions play a key role in handling API requests, executing API logic, and facilitating smooth interactions with other AWS services.
-- User management: Access to resources can be controlled using AWS Cognito, enabling granular permissions across the REST API.
+- User management: For comprehensive user management and granular permissions across the REST API, the project utilizes Cognito.

 # Requirements
 To use AWSAnimalCrossing, you need the following: